astralfrontier-itch-io/witch/rules/rules.md

-the Mentor has described how the Adventure has begun, the Witches play through the scenario, using action rolls, resistance rolls, and narratiing as appropriate.
+the Mentor has described how the Adventure has begun, the Witches play through the scenario, using action rolls, resistance rolls, and narrating as appropriate.

-There are two special actions witches can take during adventures: flashbacks and ritual magiic.
+There are two special actions witches can take during adventures: flashbacks and ritual magic.

 ## Flashbacks